 If you or a loved one suffered harm due to a medical mistake in Charlotte, North Carolina, you may have the right to pursue compensation through a medical malpractice claim.
-At Chandler Volta Personal Injury Lawyers, we understand how devastating it can be when the professionals you trust with your health fail to provide proper care.

-Medical errors can be life-changing and can leave victims with lasting impacts and hardships.
-Many victims aren’t sure what to do after being injured.
 Medical providers and hospitals have teams of lawyers working hard to defend them against medical malpractice claims.
 Victims need someone fighting for them and ensuring their rights are protected.

-When you hire us to represent you, we will:
+When you hire an experienced Charlotte personal injury lawyer to represent you, they will:

-• Review medical records and investigate your claim to determine all causes of your injuries
+- Review medical records and investigate your claim to determine all causes of your injuries

-• Identify all medical providers liable for your injuries
+- Identify all liable medical providers

-• Gather evidence and work with expert witnesses to strengthen your claim
+- Gather evidence and work with expert witnesses to strengthen your claim

-• Calculate the fair value of your claim
+- Calculate the fair value of your claim

-• File a claim with the responsible party’s insurance company
+- File a claim with the responsible party’s insurance company

-• Negotiate to ensure you get a fair settlement
+- Negotiate to ensure you get a fair settlement

-• When necessary, file a lawsuit and represent you in court
+- When necessary, file a lawsuit and represent you in court

-• Handle all correspondence and administrative tasks
+- Handle all correspondence and administrative tasks

 How Much Is My Medical Malpractice Case Worth?